 Hands-free texting seems like the perfect invention for the multitasking driver who is in need of constant connectivity and searching for that lifesaving technology to allow for the safe use of a cellular device while behind the wheel.
-It seems pretty straightforward that using your phone while driving can be very risky if you are typing a text, using an application, or looking at the phone itself.
+It seems pretty straightforward that using your phone while driving can be very risky, however, some apps are developed with safety in mind.
 Hands-free devices appear to be the perfect solution to enable a driver to utilize his or her voice to compose a message while keeping both hands securely on the wheel and eyes focused on the road.
 The problem is that recent studies suggest that despite what automakers and phone companies proclaim about the safety of hands-free technology, such as Siri on the IPhone and vehicles enabled with Bluetooth, voice messaging is not necessarily any safer for drivers.

 AAA Study Reveals Risks Behind Hands-Free Texting

 According to a study conducted by the AAA Foundation for Traffic Safety, the illusion created by hands-free systems potentially increases the danger of texting while driving in comparison to traditional texting.1 The study looked at a range of activities drivers typically performed while driving including listening to the radio, conversations with passengers, placing phone calls, typing texts, and verbally texting using hands-free technology.
 The activities were then ranked based on the level of distraction created when the tasks were performed while driving in a simulator.
 The study revealed that verbally texting through the use of hands-free technology caused a large level of mental distraction.2